fujidana/vscode-igorpro/README.md

 - __Code navigation__
   - __Symbol navigation inside a document__ - available from _Go to Symbol in Editor_ (Ctrl+Shift+O) menubar item and the navigation bar at the top the editor pane (aka breadcrumbs)

-Currently IntelliSense features only support built-in symbols; it does not cover functions and variables in a user's procedure file.
+Currently IntelliSense features support user-defined constants, structure, macros, and functions, in addition to  built-in keywords, functions and operations; it does not cover local parameters (variables, strings, wave references, etc.) inside user-defined functions.

 ## Known Issues